“A field of science dealing with the study of DNA, genes, chromosomes and related alterations is known as genetics.”

-ELISA like enzymatic assays is generally used for screening of these type of abnormalities.
+ELISA like enzymatic assays is generally used for screening these types of abnormalities.

-In recent days science, the genetic tools and techniques are used in almost all branches of science for varieties of application.
+In recent days science, genetic tools and techniques are used in almost all branches of science for varieties of applications.

-We have covered an amazing article on genetic which includes all the information of different branches of genetics and it’s applications, Read the article here: Introduction To Genetics: Definition, History, Applications And Branches.
+We have covered an amazing article on genetics which includes all the information of different branches of genetics and its applications.
+Read the article here: Introduction To Genetics: Definition, History, Applications And Branches.

-Genetics is one of the most emerging branches of science and after the discovery of the structure of DNA by Watson and Crick in 1953, it becomes more and more popular.
+Genetics is one of the most emerging branches of science and after the discovery of the structure of DNA by Watson and Crick in 1953, it became more and more popular.

-In the near future, by using genetics tools and techniques we can prevent and eliminate any genetics disorders before birth.
+In the near future, by using genetic tools and techniques we can prevent and eliminate any genetic disorders before birth.